KTuzar/Revolut_Dividends_2024/README.md

 - additional visualizations
 - comparison with other years
 - could optimize for currencies other than EUR and USD
-- could fetch live exchange rates for conversions between EUR and USD# New
+- could fetch live exchange rates for conversions between EUR and USD